Tom Allen (boxer): Boxing retirement, and death

-Between 1881-1886, Allen fought several exhibition fights which helped earn him income, but were not professional bouts.
+Between 1881–1886, Allen fought several exhibition fights which helped earn him income, but were not professional bouts.
 By around 1886, he had retired from all forms of boxing.

-By 1899, Allen operated "Champion's Rest", a Saloon on Market Street, in St. Louis.
+By 1899, Allen operated "Champion's Rest", a saloon on Market Street, in St. Louis.
 He was in custody on 27 February 1899 for the murder of a Tom Coupry four days earlier at his Saloon.
 Allen claimed self defense.
 Believing Coupry was about to shoot him, he pulled his revolver and fired first.
 Allen was eventually released on bond, and continued to operate his Saloon, the site of several crimes and assaults in the following years.

-Allen died on April 5, 1903, at the Baptist Sanitarium in St. Louis, Missouri, at the age of 62, and was buried at St. Louis's Bellefontaine Cemetery.
-He had only two weeks earlier announced his engagement to Miss.
-Tillie Hartgrave.
+Allen died on 5 April 1903, at the Baptist Sanitarium in St. Louis, Missouri, at the age of 62, and was buried at St. Louis's Bellefontaine Cemetery.
+He had two weeks earlier announced his engagement to Tillie Hartgrave.
 There were various claimants to his estate including his 21 year old fiancée Tillie Hartgrave, though he clearly willed part of his estate to his daughter Mary Taylor and her sister, Mrs. J. H. Newey of Birmingham, England.